1/4 teaspoon of 10% phosphoric acid for 19 litres. calculated from bate: pH 4.16

 for pH5.6, then it means ~0.1 drop

-using pH value to calculate mol/L
+Better still, using target pH value to find mol/L :

 Using the calculated mol/L to find required volume ( or mass) or acid required